The Confidence Manifold: Geometric Structure of Correctness Representations in Language Models: Method

 \textbf{Contrastive pairs.} TruthfulQA provides paired correct/incorrect answers per question \citep{lin2022truthfulqa}, yielding $\{(\mathbf{h}^+_i, \mathbf{h}^-_i)\}_{i=1}^N$ controlling for topic and difficulty.
 Each pair shares the same question stem, isolating the correctness signal from content variation.
 We extract hidden states from the last token position \citep{gurnee2023finding, belinkov2022probing} across all $L$ layers.

 \textbf{Probe training.} Logistic regression with $L_2$ regularization ($C$=0.1): $p(y\!=\!1 | \mathbf{h}) = \sigma(\mathbf{w}^\top \mathbf{h} + b)$, trained with cross-entropy loss plus $L_2$ penalty.
-The learned $\mathbf{w}^{(\ell)}$ is the confidence direction at layer $\ell$.
-We supervise on \emph{correctness labels directly}, not entropy proxies, a choice validated by semantic entropy's failure to predict correctness (\S\ref{sec:results}).
+The learned $\mathbf{w}^{(\ell)}$ is the correctness direction at layer $\ell$.
+Probe labels are TruthfulQA's binary correct/incorrect annotations, not derived from model entropy or uncertainty estimates; probes trained on entropy proxies fail to separate correct from incorrect samples (\S\ref{sec:results}).